spryker/spryker-docs/_includes/pbc/all/manage-in-the-merchant-portal/logging-in-to-the-merchant-portal.md

 To have a quick overview of Merchant performance, see [Managing merchant's performance data](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/dashboard/managing-merchants-performance-data.html).

-To learn how to manage a Merchant Profile in the Merchant Portal, see [Editing merchant's profile details](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/profile/editing-merchants-profile-details.html) page.
+To learn how to manage a Merchant Profile in the Merchant Portal, see [Editing merchants](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/manage-in-the-back-office/manage-merchants.html#editing-merchants).